 Lifesaving Field Services Training Playbook

-Field services should be thought of as the front line of animal services.
-Often, the first and only interaction that community members have with their animal services department is with officers and staff who are out in the communities they serve.
-Cultivating a positive relationship with residents will create more community buy-in and investment in your community’s efforts to save more lives.
+Field service staff should be seen as the front line of animal services.
+Often, the first and only interaction that community members have with their animal services agency is with dispatchers on the phone and with the officers who are out in the communities they serve.

 Engagement strategies, on the other hand, create conversations around community issues, build relationships and foster trust.
-That’s why engagement is so important if the goal is to get the community to invest in and support the local animal shelter.
+That’s why engagement is so important if the goal is to get the community to invest in and support your agency.